 About Megan Carney

 Dr. Carney situates her research within several subfields of anthropology and the critical social sciences.
-Her projects are framed by a shared set of general, theoretical and ethnographic questions: For what particular reasons do people migrate across borders?
-What are the lived experiences of migration?
-In what ways do differences in race, class, gender, immigration status as well as perspectives held by health practitioners and other key social service providers affect migrant health status, access to, and utilization of health and social services?
+Her projects are framed by a shared set of theoretical and ethnographic questions: What are the political, economic, environmental, and social dynamics of dispossesion, displacement, and migration?
+For what particular reasons do people migrate across borders?
+What are the lived experiences of dispossession, displacement, and migration?
+In what ways do differential experiences across lines of race, ethnicity, class, gender, ability, immigration status as well as perspectives held by health practitioners and other key social service providers affect migrant health status, access to, and utilization of health and social services?
 What are the broader effects of restrictive immigration policies (i.e., surveillance of immigrant communities, detention, deportation) for im/migrant psychosocial wellbeing and health behaviors, and of inequality for society at large?
-In what ways does the state attempt to prevent, manage, or control particular health problems among migrants and other structurally vulnerable populations?
-In answering these or similar questions, Dr. Carney draws from feminist epistemologies for designing reflexive and participatory research methodologies.
+In what ways does the state attempt to prevent, manage, or control migrants and other structurally vulnerable populations?
+In answering these or similar questions, Dr. Carney draws from transnational feminist and decolonial epistemologies for designing reflexive and participatory research methodologies.